Spring is here!!

 Liver 3 (Taichong)

 Located on the top of foot between the first and second metatarsal bones.
-Massaging this point aids in smoothing out liver qi, regulating liver blood, regulating menses, nourishing liver yin, calming excess liver yang, soothing liver fire, clearing and calming wind, calming the mind, reducing pain, and easing spasms.
+Massaging this point aids in smoothing out liver qi, regulating liver blood, regulating menses, nourishing liver. yin, calming excess liver yang, soothing liver fire, clearing and calming wind, calming the mind, reducing pain, and easing spasms.
 Press on this point while inhaling and release while exhaling.
 Do this for 3 minutes on each foot a few times a week to feel the full benefits.

 Dandelion tea to detoxify the liver